How to Motivate Employees to Learn at Work

 Nearly all people worry about failing at some time in their lives, but the fear becomes more real when faced with performing at work — in front of their peers.
 They may have testing anxiety as well, making it difficult for them to focus on learning instead of the assessment phase.

 Strategies for Getting Employees to Take Advantage of Their Learning Benefits

-Fortunately it is possible to overcome the above and other barriers to learning in the workplace, in order to get employees to participate in their learning benefits.
+Fortunately, it is possible to overcome the above and other barriers to learning in the workplace, in order to get employees to participate in their learning benefits.
 The following tips come from Christopher Pappas, the founder of eLearning Industry.
-In most cases, the subject matter of the corporate learning doesn’t matter as much as the way that companies present learning to employees.
-It should be a regular part of the corporate culture, and not the exception.
+In most cases, the subject matter of corporate learning doesn’t matter as much as the way that companies present learning to employees.
+It should be a regular part of the corporate culture and not the exception.